Kobe Pauwels

 Kobe Pauwels (born 23 October 2004 in Diest) is a Belgian racing driver competing for Comtoyou Racing in the GT World Challenge Europe Endurance Cup and GT World Challenge Europe Sprint Cups.

-He is the 2024 24 Hours of Zolder winner.
+Pauwels is the 2024 24 Hours of Zolder winner.

 Early career

 Karting

 Pauwels started karting in 2014.
 During his time in karts, Pauwels most notably was runner-up in the 2018 FIA Karting Academy Trophy and was a factory driver for Birel ART during his final year of karting in 2020.

 Rallycross

 One year after competing in the 25th edition of the Volant Winfield, Pauwels made his debut in Rallycross by competing in the RallyX Nordic Championship in 2020.

 In 2021, Pauwels stepped up to the RX3 class of the European Rallycross Championship with Volland Racing KFT.
 Pauwels won the round in France and finished runner-up in the standings to Yury Belevskiy.
 During 2021, Pauwels also made his World Rallycross debut in the RX2e category at the Nürburgring round.

 Pauwels returned to the European Rallycross Championship in 2022, winning four out of five races on his way to the RX3 title at season's end.
 Two years after his RX3 title, Pauwels returned to the European Rallycross Championship in 2024 at the Mettet round.
 On his return to the series, Pauwels took his first win in RX2e.